Víctor Maffeo: Atlètic d'Escaldes

 Maffeo signed for Atlètic d'Escaldes ahead of the 2022–23 Primera Divisió season.
 He would play a pivotal role for Atlètic d'Escaldes, contributing with four assists, which saw them win the Primera Divisió for the first time in their history, as-well-as qualifying for the UEFA Champions League preliminary round for the first ever time.

 Manchego Ciudad Real

 After an impressive display in Atlètic d'Escaldes‘ Champions League preliminary round tie against Budućnost Podgorica, Maffeo caught the attention of Manchego Ciudad Real, who would sign him on 14 July 2023.
 Before the start of the league campaign, Maffeo would suffer an ACL injury in a friendly against Fuenlabrada, ruling him out for the rest of the season.

 Antequera

 On 27 September 2024, Maffeo signed for Antequera, after a trial period, covering the injured Iván Rodríguez.

 Coria

 On 30 December 2024, Maffeo signed for Coria, which officially took effect on 1 January 2025.
 On 26 January 2025, he scored his first senior goal in Spain in a 4-1 defeat away to Rayo Majadahonda.

 Olot

 On 8 July 2025, Maffeo signed for Olot on a free transfer.
 On 6 September, he assisted the equalising goal in his first game for the club against Barbastro.
+On 8 March 2026, Maffeo tore his ACL in a 1-0 loss away against Terrassa, ruling him out of playing for the rest of the season.
+On 26 August 2026, Maffeo signed a new one-year contract with Olot.